Whistleblowing: Australia

+Various state laws were in existence before the federal Public Interest Disclosure Act 2013 introduced a new comprehensive framework for protecting Australian Government public sector whistleblowers.

-There are laws in a number of states.
-The former NSW Police Commissioner Tony Lauer summed up official government and police attitudes as: "Nobody in Australia much likes whistleblowers, particularly in an organization like the police or the government."
-The former Australian intelligence officer known as Witness K, who provided evidence of Australia's controversial spying operation against the government of East Timor in 2004, face the possibility of jail if convicted.
+The former Australian intelligence officer known as Witness K, who provided evidence of Australia's controversial spying operation against the government of East Timor in 2004, in 2018 faced the possibility of jail if convicted.
+Charges against Witness K were dropped on 7 July 2022 by new Attorney-General Mark Dreyfus SC using his reserve powers in the Judiciary Act 1903.
+Other whistleblowers include David McBride, who exposed crimes by the Australian Army in Afghanistan in 2018, and Richard Boyle, an employee at the Australian Taxation Office who exposed unethical debt collection practices in 2017.
+Boyle was released on a good behaviour bond after seven years with no conviction recorded, while McBride was sentenced to 5 years and 8 months in prison after six years.

 Whistleblowers Australia is an association for those who have exposed corruption or any form of malpractice, especially if they were then hindered or abused.

 Canada

 The Public Sector Integrity Commissioner (PSIC) provides a safe and confidential mechanism enabling public servants and the general public to disclose wrongdoings committed in the public sector.
 It also protects from reprisal public servants who have disclosed wrongdoing and those who have cooperated in investigations.
 The office's goal is to enhance public confidence in Canada's federal public institutions and in the integrity of public servants.

 Mandated by the Public Servants Disclosure Protection Act, PSIC is a permanent and independent agent of Parliament.
 The act, which came into force in 2007, applies to most of the federal public sector, approximately 400,000 public servants.
 This includes government departments and agencies, parent Crown corporations, the Royal Canadian Mounted Police and other federal public sector bodies.

 Not all disclosures lead to an investigation as the act sets out the jurisdiction of the commissioner and gives the option not to investigate under certain circumstances.
 On the other hand, if PSIC conducts an investigation and finds no wrongdoing was committed, the commissioner must report his findings to the discloser and to the organization's chief executive.
 Also, reports of founded wrongdoing are presented before the House of Commons and the Senate in accordance with the act.

 The act also established the Public Servants Disclosure Protection Tribunal (PSDPT) to protect public servants by hearing reprisal complaints referred by the Public Sector Integrity Commissioner.
 The tribunal can grant remedies in favour of complainants and order disciplinary action against persons who take reprisals.